 This polar coordinates calculator is a handy tool that allows you to convert Cartesian to polar coordinates, as well as the other way around.
 It is applicable only in a 2D space – for 3D coordinates, you might want to head to our cylindrical coordinates calculator.
 This article will provide you with a short explanation of both types of coordinates and formulas for quick conversion.

 Cartesian and polar coordinates

 As you probably know, we use coordinates to describe the position of a point in space uniquely.
 For now, we will limit ourselves to a 2D space.
 It means that we only have two dimensions: height and width (no depth), just as on a piece of paper.

-The polar coordinate system, on the other hand, does not include any perpendicular lines.
+On the other hand, the polar coordinate system does not include any perpendicular lines.
 The origin of the polar system is a point called the pole.
 An arbitrary ray from this point is chosen to be the polar axis.
 To find the polar coordinates of a given point, you first have to draw a line joining it with the pole.
 Then, the point's coordinates are the length of this line